nicholaskarlson/Intro_Matrix_Algebra/01_Introduction.md

 ## Conclusion

 This chapter provided a brief introduction to matrix algebra.
-In the next chapter, we'll discuss more advanced topics, including matrix inversion and eigenvalues.